‘I wake up exhausted’: how to get a good night’s sleep, according to an Irish sleep expert

 “For most of us, we require seven and a half to eight hours per night,” says Tom.
 “The reason for this is we sleep in 90-minute blocks or ‘cycles’.
 Five 90-minute blocks is about 7.5 hours.”
 Tom also adds that it’s perfectly normal to wake up occasionally during the night, “as we modulate through light-to-deep phases of sleep.”

-Have you any advice for people who feel exhausted all of the time (even after a long night’s sleep)?
+Does he have any advice for people who feel exhausted all of the time (even after a long night’s sleep)?

 “Quality and quantity of sleep are very important.
 If people feel exhausted even after a long sleep, this may be indicative of an underlying issue,” says Tom.